 Rob Warren spent 25 years with the Internal Revenue Service investigating complex schemes involving tax fraud, money laundering, currency structuring, and related financial crimes.
 He began his career as a revenue agent in the Examination Division in the District of Columbia, where he served as a technical tax advisor on the successful criminal investigations of a public housing manager, a former Treasurer of the United States, and a former President of the District of Columbia School Board.

-Mr. Warren worked for the accounting firm of Coopers and Lybrand prior to joining the IRS.
+Dr. Warren worked for the accounting firm of Coopers and Lybrand prior to joining the IRS.

 “Twenty-five years of investigating white-collar fraud has shown me that many times fraud schemes are perpetrated by otherwise good people who failed to choose right over wrong when pressured by bosses and colleagues to shade the truth.
-The philosophy of the Busch School of Business and Economics of integrating ethics and moral decision making at every level of the curricula is needed now more than ever to heal the culture."
+The philosophy of the Busch School of Business of integrating ethics and moral decision making at every level of the curricula is needed now more than ever to heal the culture."
 Robert A. Warren